Golden Layers and Where to Find Them: Improved Knowledge Editing for Large Language Models Via Layer Gradient Analysis: Related Work

 \looseness-1\textbf{Limitations of Causal Mediation Analysis.} A common strategy in locate-then-edit knowledge editing methods is to select MLP intervention layers using CMA (sometimes also referred to as \textit{causal tracing}), under the assumption that components identified as mediating factual recall will be effective targets for editing.
 CMA treats the transformer network as a causal graph over hidden activations and quantifies how intermediate components mediate the effect of an input query on the model’s prediction \cite{pearl2022direct, vig2020investigating}.
 However, recent work provides a detailed empirical critique of this assumption, showing that CMA layer scores are often poorly correlated with editing success across a variety of knowledge editing problem variants, and that this weak correlation persists across multiple problem settings \cite{hase2023does}.
 Follow-up work \cite{hase2024interpretable} further corroborates this across additional models and evaluation setups, demonstrating that the choice of \textit{editing layer}, rather than causal tracing scores, remains a stronger predictor of editing success.
 Complementary work~\cite{nishi2024representationshattering} examines the mechanistic underpinnings of editing interventions, showing that while CMA attributes decisive roles to early-to-mid MLP sublayers in factual recall, the impact of an edit on the learned representation manifold (e.g., distortion or shattering of entity subspaces) is not well predicted by these attribution scores.
 These findings highlight the limitations of CMA for layer selection in LLMs and motivate our work on developing efficient layer-selection strategies that are more robust and performant for editing success.

-\textbf{Gradient-Based Attribution.} While gradient-based attribution methods such as saliency maps \cite{adebayo2018sanity} and integrated gradients \cite{sundararajan2017axiomatic} have had long-standing success in interpretability research, recent work on data valuation has demonstrated their potential as effective estimators of training sample impact on model predictions \cite{koh2017understanding, yang2024revisit, chhabra2024what, pruthi2020tracin}.
+\looseness-1\textbf{Gradient-Based Attribution.} While gradient-based attribution methods such as saliency maps \cite{adebayo2018sanity} and integrated gradients \cite{sundararajan2017axiomatic} have had long-standing success in interpretability research, recent work on data valuation has demonstrated their potential as effective estimators of training sample impact on model predictions \cite{koh2017understanding, yang2024revisit, chhabra2024what, pruthi2020tracin}.
 More specifically, first-order methods only utilize sample-gradients (obtainable in one-pass) to undertake this analysis \cite{bejan2023make, chhabra2025oga, pruthi2020tracin}, balancing both performance and computational efficiency.
-Recent work has also sought to utilize gradients to assess layer impact, but these strategies are localized to applications such as pruning, mixture-of-experts allocation \cite{askari2025layerif}, influence analysis \cite{vitel2025first, yeh2022first}, among others, and rely on second-order information (e.g. the Hessian matrix), making them unsuitable for computationally efficient knowledge editing.
+Recent work has also sought to utilize gradients to assess layer impact in applications such as pruning, mixture-of-experts allocation \cite{askari2025layerif}, influence analysis \cite{vitel2025first, yeh2022first}, among others.
+Moreover, for knowledge editing, SaLEM \cite{mishra-etal-2024-correcting} also utilizes first-order information for layer selection, but as our results will subsequently show, it fails to utilize the full power of the gradient signal.
 Thus, in our paper, we bridge this gap by proposing the novel and efficient first-order Layer Gradient Analysis (LGA) method as an alternative to CMA-based layer selection for model-agnostic editing.